RichardLitt/2117.91USD/README.md

 Follow along by clicking on the blog posts above!

+Currently earned: $0.00

 ## How?

 I have no idea.
 I'm going to figure that out next.
 This is where I will be logging my efforts.

+## How can I follow along?

+- Watch or Star this repository
+- Hit me up on Twitter!
+Ping [@richlitt](https://twitter.com).
+I'm watching everything today.
+Or send me an email.

 ## What is this repository